the-rccg/FIDS/README.md

 Distributed computing through Dask is still being developed to ensure comparable performance and minimal setup is maintained under all circumstances.

+This project was developed for internal use at the Institute for Theoretical Astrophysics at the Ruprecht-Karls University Heidelberg.
+It was open-sourced in hopes that it might kick off further development in the interactive visualization of astronomical data.
+It is currently dormant as I have moved to focus more on computational plasma physics.
+If you are interested in contributing, taking over the project, or the approach has inspired you please let me know.

 [![astropy](http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org/)

 ## Setup